unm-digital-futures/digital-history-review/docs/essays/angelitas-de-caridad.md

   class="pullquote"
   text="Overall I show how much the Sisters of Charity contributed to the spirituality, love of Christ and the overall growth and nurturing of the people of Martineztown and the surrounding area." %}

+The abstract yet angelic white limestone wings stand out amongst the brown and green hues of the scenery.
+As you take a Walk around the base, the orgin of the Sister's story and their commitment to the community is told through the illustrations.
+Plaques with words like Hope, Temperance, and Faith finish out the surrounding local.
+And the last plaque, in line with the sculpture and Lovelace Hosptial assert, "In Unity There is Strength".
+This message defines the motto of not only *Sisters of Charity* but what they brought to the commumnity of Martineztown and Albuquerque.

 {% include figure.html
   class="img-right"